openpracticelibrary/openpracticelibrary/src/pages/practice/team-success-beacon.md

     * Guided open-ended questions that spark conversation or a parking lot for open topics.
     * Guided questions via sticker survey to gather information on a likert scale.
     * Provide metrics or other information radiators to gather team observations.
-  * Prepare all questions and metrics ahead of time.
+  * As a facilitator prepare all questions and metrics ahead of time.
 Think about areas of continuous improvement opportunities and use prompts to guide team discovery.

   * Set a timer for ~10 minutes to allow teammates to silently collaborate.